Herbal3d/herbal3d.github.io/architecture/Basil/ItemDesign.md

 An item can be most anything from a mesh representation to a UI element to a camera view.

-Items have a "type" which is their base functionality.
+Items are just identified containers that can be anything: meshes, animations, cameras.
-To this base functionality is added `able`s.
+To the container, functionality is added as "able"`s.
 That is, a mesh item can be positionable, or animatable, or whatever-able.

 This is a riff on the [entity/component model] found in many game engines.